reaktoro/reaktoro-jupyter-book/about/faq.md

 ## What is Reaktoro?

-Reaktoro is a project that aims on the long-term to provide all you need for simulating chemical processes.
+Reaktoro is a project that aims at the long-term to provide all you need for simulating chemical processes.
 At the moment, it is available via C++ and Python.
 The library is entirely implemented in C++ for performance reasons.
 Python bindings are generated on top of the C++ interface for a more convenient